Repare Therapeutics (NASDAQ:RPTX) Shares Up 6.8%

-A number of equities research analysts have recently weighed in on RPTX shares.
-HC Wainwright cut their price target on Repare Therapeutics from $38.00 to $25.00 and set a “buy” rating on the stock in a report on Thursday, November 17th.
-Morgan Stanley reduced their price target on Repare Therapeutics from $30.00 to $28.00 and set an “overweight” rating for the company in a research report on Monday, August 8th.
-One analyst has rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Repare Therapeutics currently has a consensus rating of “Moderate Buy” and a consensus price target of $31.50.
+A number of research analysts recently issued reports on the stock.
+Morgan Stanley lowered their price target on shares of Repare Therapeutics from $30.00 to $28.00 and set an “overweight” rating for the company in a research report on Monday, August 8th.
+HC Wainwright lowered their price objective on Repare Therapeutics from $38.00 to $25.00 and set a “buy” rating for the company in a research note on Thursday, November 17th.
+One equities research analyst has rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+According to MarketBeat, Repare Therapeutics has an average rating of “Moderate Buy” and a consensus target price of $31.50.

 Repare Therapeutics Stock Down 0.6 %